angezid/advanced-mark.js/README.md

 import Mark from './mark.es6.js';
 // import Mark from './jquery.mark.es6.js';
 ```
-UMD modules are removed from v2.0.0.
+UMD modules are removed in v2.0.0.